abbasshaikh29/next-auth-app/SUBSCRIPTION_DEBUG_FIXES.md

 - Detailed admin trial info breakdown
 - Visual highlighting of problematic data

-#### SubscriptionDataCleanup Component
-- Get detailed subscription status with validation results
-- One-click data cleanup functionality
-- Comprehensive display of community data, subscription records, and validation results
-- Real-time status updates after cleanup

-## How to Use the Debug Tools
+## How to Use the Billing Tools

-### 1. Access Debug Interface
+### 1. Access Billing Interface
 Navigate to any community's billing page (`/billing/[slug]`) as the community admin.
-The debug components are displayed at the top of the page.

 ### 2. View Current Status
-The **BillingDebugInfo** component shows:
+The billing interface shows:
 - Current payment and subscription status
 - Days remaining and trial information
 - Subscription ID and status
-- Admin trial details with color coding
+- Admin trial details

 ### 3. Get Detailed Analysis
 Click **"Get Detailed Status"** in the **SubscriptionDataCleanup** component to see: